O FATA MEDITAND CU O PIATRA DE AMETIST PE FRUNTE CU OCHII INCHISI AVAND UN TRICOU GRI SI PARUL NEGRU

 1. Mindfulness meditation

 Developed and popularized in the West by Dr. Jon Kabat-Zinn, mindfulness involves careful observation of the present moment, with acceptance.
-It is used in stress reduction (MBSR), but also in everyday life: conscious walking, conscious eating, conscious breathing.
-Despite the myths, the goal of mindfulness is not to empty the mind, but to create space between thoughts and reactions.
+It is used in stress reduction (MBSR), but also in everyday life: mindful walking, mindful eating, mindful breathing.
+Despite myths, the goal of mindfulness is not to empty the mind, but to create space between thoughts and reactions.

-Based on the repetition of a personal mantra, the TM technique was brought to the West by Maharishi Mahesh Yogi and supported by figures such as David Lynch or The Beatles.
-It is a simple but profound technique that is practiced for 20 minutes in the morning and evening, leading to deep relaxation.
-Some practitioners describe the experience as a descent into a space of pure silence – an authentic form of "stopping thoughts" through rhythmic repetition.
+Based on the repetition of a personal mantra, the TM technique was brought to the West by Maharishi Mahesh Yogi and supported by figures like David Lynch or The Beatles.
+It is a simple yet profound technique practiced for 20 minutes in the morning and evening, leading to deep relaxation.
+Some practitioners describe the experience as descending into a space of pure silence – an authentic form of "stopping thoughts" through rhythmic repetition.

 3. Vipassana

-A Buddhist technique that is over 2500 years old, Vipassana focuses on observing bodily sensations and impermanence.
+An ancient Buddhist technique over 2500 years old, Vipassana focuses on observing bodily sensations and impermanence.
 It is often practiced in 10-day retreats and develops a deep awareness of reality.
-It was brought back to date by master S.N.
-Goenka and is considered one of the most transformative practices of introspection.
+It was brought back into the spotlight by master S.N.
+Goenka and is considered one of the most transformative introspective practices.

 4. Ho'oponopono

-Hawaiian practice of forgiveness and emotional cleansing based on the repetition of four simple phrases: "I'm sorry.
+The Hawaiian practice of forgiveness and emotional cleansing is based on the repetition of four simple phrases: "I'm sorry.
 Please forgive me.
-Thanks.
+Thank you.
 I love you."
-It is a gentle technique with strong effects on relationships and emotional state.
-She was promoted globally by Dr. Ihaleakala Hew Len and gained notoriety through the book "Zero Limits".
+It is a gentle technique with powerful effects on relationships and emotional state.
+It was promoted globally by Dr. Ihaleakala Hew Len and gained notoriety through the book "Zero Limits."

 5. Guided meditation

 It can be done with the help of a voice, an app, or a spiritual mentor.
 It is ideal for beginners, but also for moments of deep relaxation.
-In the West, names such as Tara Brach, Jack Kornfield or Deepak Chopra have offered thousands of guided meditations accessible online, for different states and needs.
+In the West, names like Tara Brach, Jack Kornfield, or Deepak Chopra have offered thousands of guided meditations accessible online, for different states and needs.

 3. How to choose the right type of meditation